cullyn-inverba/cullyn-inverba/README.md

 - [ ] **Learn how to properly maintain a repository.**
     - [ ] Complete all prerequisite tasks above.
     - [ ] ????

-### Disclaimers

-- Some information could up be wrong&mdash;I'm learning too after all.
-Please don't be afraid to point out errors!
-It's part of the reason I'm making this public.

-- Most of old files are compressed and here just in case I need them, but once most of previously mentioned goals are complete, then most of my depreciated notes files will be gone.
-Only notes that I deem to be good enough will remain in the future.